supertestnet/pulsar/README.md

 # What is this?
 Pulsar is an encrypted chat app that masks all your metadata except your ip address.
 It works by sending fixed-length, fixed-frequency messages over the nostr messaging network.

+# How to try it

+Click here: supertestnet.github.io/pulsar/

 # Why did you make this?
 The human rights foundation [posted](https://bitcoinmagazine.com/business/human-rights-foundation-announces-20-btc-bounty-challenge-for-bitcoin-development) the following bounty: